bkushigian/bkushigian.github.io/_posts/2024-05-05-rethinking-test-utility.md

 and to do so we they need to estimate the _utility_ of different test suites.

 ## test utility

+I'll start off with an informal definition of test utility.

 <div class="definition" markdown="1">
 **Definition:**  Test Utility (informal)